SoftEther VPN: VPN Server

 SoftEther VPN Server implements the VPN server function.
 It listens and accepts connections from VPN Client or VPN Bridge with several VPN protocols.

 A VPN Server can have several Virtual Hubs and Virtual Layer-3 Switches.
 A Virtual Hub has full layer-2 Ethernet packet-switching functions like a physical Ethernet switch.
 Additionally, a Virtual Hub can be configured to define IP packet filter entries to filter the packets through the Virtual Hub.
 A Virtual Layer-3 Switch has layer-3 IP static routing functions like a physical router.

 A VPN Server can have local bridges.
 A local bridge is the layer-2 packet-switching fabric between a physical Ethernet network-adapter and a Virtual Hub.
 The administrator defines a local bridge between the Virtual Hub and the existing corporate network to build a remote-access VPN server or a site-to-site VPN server.

 VPN Client

 SoftEther VPN Client is a VPN client program which has the virtualized function of an Ethernet network adapter.
 A computer with installed SoftEther VPN Client can establish a VPN connection to the VPN Server.
 Since the VPN Server has the support for multiple VPN protocols such as L2TP/IPsec or MS-SSTP VPN, VPN users are not required to install SoftEther VPN Client on client computers.
 When a user uses L2TP/IPsec or MS-SSTP VPN to connect to the VPN Server, the built-in VPN client programs on the operating system can be used to establish a VPN to the VPN Server.
 However, SoftEther VPN Client has advanced functions (e.g. more detailed VPN communication settings) than OS built-in VPN clients.
 To exploit the full performance of SoftEther VPN Server, it is recommended to install SoftEther VPN Client on each client computer.

-In response to the unavailability of the VPNGate iOS Client in some countries like Turkey, VPNGate.Online has released an alternate version.
-This ensures users worldwide can benefit from the secure and unrestricted browsing experience that VPNGate offers, regardless of their location.